 8.2.
 Restricting access via IP addresses

 The restriction to certain IP addresses can certainly be configured via the Firewall, additionally however, the agent also has the ability to simply ignore requests from foreign IP addresses.
 Just add the following restriction to the global options in the configuration file.
-Note that other parameters can be set before or after this in the configuration file and only an excerpt is seen here:
+Note that other parameters can be set before or after this in the configuration file and only the relevant excerpt is shown here:

 global: only_from: 127.0.0.1/32 192.168.42.73/32